-Some KCI is produced by injecting hot water deep into the ground to dissolve the soluble sylvinite mineral and then pumping the brine back to the surface where the water is ratio of the two elements. evaporated.
+Some KCl is produced by injecting hot water deep into the ground to dissolve the soluble sylvinite mineral and then pumping the brine back to the surface where the water is evaporated.
 Solar evaporation is used to recover valuable potash salts from brine water in the Dead Sea and the Great Salt Lake (Utah).

+Agricultural Use

-Agricultural Use.
-Potassium chloride is the most widely used K fertilizer due to its relatively low cost and because it includes more K than most other sources...50 to 52% K (60 to 63% K20) and 45 to 47% Cl.
+Potassium chloride is the most widely used K fertilizer due to its relatively low cost and because it includes more K than most other sources...50 to 52% K (60 to 63% K2O) and 45 to 47% Cl-.

 Over 90% of global potash production is used for plant nutrition.
 Potassium chloride is often spread onto the soil surface prior to tillage and planting.
 It may also be applied in a concentrated band near the seed.
-Since dissolving fertilizer will increase the soluble salt concentration, banded KCI is placed to the side of the seed to avoid damaging the germinating plant.
+Since dissolving fertilizer will increase the soluble salt concentration, banded KCl is placed to the side of the seed to avoid damaging the germinating plant.

 Potassium chloride rapidly dissolves in soil water.
 The K+ will be retained on the negatively charged cation exchange sites of clay and organic matter.
-The Cl- portion will readily move with the
+The Cl- portion will readily move with the water.
+An especially pure grade of KCl can be dissolved for fluid fertilizers or applied through irrigation systems.